tower9/hostblock/README.md

 #### Blacklist

-To blacklist address:
+To blacklist address - keep iptables rule regardless of suspicious activity:
 ```
 $ sudo hostblock -b10.10.10.10
 ```

 #### Whitelist

-To whitelist address:
+To whitelist address - do not create iptables rule even if suspicious activity is detected:
 ```
 $ sudo hostblock -w192.168.0.2
 ```

 #### Remove address from data file

-To remove address from datafile:
+To delete information about address:
 ```
 $ sudo hostblock -r192.168.0.3
 ```